deniz14k/Roundtable/README.md

 - See everything update instantly with Turbo.

 It is a lightweight internal tool: no fluff, just exactly what is needed.

-# Why I Built It

-When I saw the 37signals job post, I didn’t want to just send a CV , I wanted to build something small but useful so they can see that i resonate with their idea of applications .
-This project gave me a chance to show that I care about clean architecture, good design, and useful tools.

 # Built With